coding-for-reproducible-research/intro-unix-shell/_episodes/02-filedir.md

 {: .language-bash}

 `..` is a special directory name meaning
-"the directory containing this one", or more succinctly, the **parent** of the current directory.
+"the directory containing the current directory", or more succinctly, the **parent** of the current directory.
 Sure enough,